2600hz/monster-ui/docs/codingStandards.md

 ### CSS Conventions

+*	All your css should be fully compatible with at least Chrome and Firefox, and preferably with the recent versions of Internet Explorer too.
-All css declaration should start by a unique id or a specific enough class to avoid impacting css in other apps.
+*	Every css declaration should start by a unique id or a specific enough class to avoid impacting css in other apps.
 ```
 #skeleton_container .content { /* Good */
 	border: solid 1px green;